 Unlike the rather syrupy creation of Father Christmas which we now have in the West, Icelanders have a rather more rounded set of characters to accompany their Christmas celebrations.
 These spirited creations are called the Yule Lads, thirteen mischievous troll children, who, like a dark version of Snow White’s seven dwarves, each have a different attribute and name to accompany them.
-The most comedic of these could translate as something like Sausage-Swiper, but a close-second would have to be Doorway-Sniffer, whilst the eeriest of all, is Window-Peeper.
+All of them are pranksters, as one can see on their names:

 In the thirteen days preceding Christmas, children leave their shoes out and receive an offering of some sort from each of the different Yule Lads.
 Well-behaved children receive a present, but those who’ve misbehaved get a rotten potato.